tfabris/BlueGigaEmpeg/README.txt

 to the software running on the Arduino board.

 First, you must download and install the standalone Arduino IDE from the link in the "Prerequisites" section of this document.
+Make sure to download the standalone Arduino IDE; do not use the Arduino web editor.
+The web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.

 For BlueGigaEmpeg to work, you must increase the size of the serial port buffers in the Arduino compiler, otherwise there will be intermittent errors